Mali entry requirements for Qatar passport holders

 May be checked

-Qatari passport holders must get a visa before traveling to Mali.
-There is no visa on arrival.
-Processing can take a couple of weeks, so apply early.
+Qatari passport holders must obtain a visa before traveling to Mali.
+There is no visa-on-arrival option, so plan ahead and apply through a Malian embassy or consulate.

 Entry requirements